 - Withdrawing socially from friends and family

 Binge eating disorder is characterized by recurrent binges accompanied by a feeling of a loss of control, as well as shame, distress, or guilt after the binge.
 Unlike those affected by bulimia, individuals with BED don’t purge after binge eating.
-According to NEDA, in the United States.
-A found that 3.5% of women and 2.0% of men had binge eating disorder during their lifetime.
-Some of the of BED include physical ailments like diabetes, heart disease, and some types of cancer, as well as an increased risk for psychiatric illnesses, especially depression.
+According to NEDA, BED is the most common eating disorder in the United States.
+A 2007 study found that 3.5% of women and 2.0% of men had binge eating disorder during their lifetime.
+Some of the medical complications of BED include physical ailments like diabetes, heart disease, and some types of cancer, as well as an increased risk for psychiatric illnesses, especially depression.

 BED was only recently introduced in the DSM and is now officially recognized as an eating disorder diagnosis in the DSM-V. Prior to the publication of the DSM-V, BED was listed as a subtype of Eating Disorder Not Otherwise Specified (EDNOS), a diagnosis that has now been replaced by Other Specified Feeding or Eating Disorders (OSFED).
 The recognition of BED as a separate disorder is significant because in many cases, insurance companies in the U.S. will not cover the cost of treatment for an illness if it's not one of the official DSM eating disorder diagnoses.
 People who struggle with BED are often considered what is labeled by society as “average” or “above average” in weight, but anyone can struggle with the illness, regardless of the number on the scale.